amazon-oss/android_hardware_amazon/sensors/README.md

-# Sensor HAL for Amazon Echo Devices
+# Sensor HAL for Amazon Devices
-This directory contains the implementation of a basic Sensors HAL for Amazon Echo devices.
+This directory contains the implementation of a basic Sensors HAL for Amazon devices.

-Echo devices typically feature a minimal set of onboard sensors, most commonly:
+Amazon devices typically feature a minimal set of onboard sensors, most commonly:

 - Proximity Sensor
 - Ambient Light Sensor